eesmer/DebianDC/Study-Notes.md

 - /etc/bind/named.conf.options

 ### Kerberos Configuration
-Kerberos is used in the AD environment to authenticate users, machines and services.
+Kerberos is used in the AD environment to authenticate users, machines and services.<br>
-During the domain provision process Samba creates a Kerberos configuration file.
+During the domain provision process Samba creates a Kerberos configuration file.<br>
-During the installation, the Kerberos file is created for DC.
+During the installation, the Kerberos file is created for DC.<br>
-We can copy this to the operating system by copying it to the / etc directory.
+We can copy this to the operating system by copying it to the / etc directory.<br>
 ```bash
 cp /var/lib/samba/private/krb5.conf /etc/krb5.conf
 ```